Company Disclosure

 Although not a material consideration when determining whether to recommend that a client utilize the services of a particular custodian, we receive research and other benefits from the custodians.

-TAMPs and Other Benefits: There may other benefits from recommending certain custodians or TAMPs such as software and other technology that (i) provide access to client account data (such as trade confirmations and account statements); (ii) facilitate trade execution and allocate aggregated trade orders for multiple client accounts; (iii) provide research, pricing and other market data; (iv) facilitate payment of fees from its clients' accounts; and (v) assist with backoffice functions, recordkeeping and client reporting.
+TAMPs and Other Benefits: There may other benefits from recommending certain custodians or TAMPs such as software and other technology that (i) provide access to client account data (such as trade confirmations and account statements); (ii) facilitate trade execution and allocate aggregated trade orders for multiple client accounts; (iii) provide research, pricing and other market data; (iv) facilitate payment of fees from its clients' accounts; and (v) assist with back-office functions, recordkeeping and client reporting.

 Other services may include, but are not limited to, performance reporting, financial planning, contact management systems, third-party research, publications, access to educational conferences, roundtables and webinars, practice management resources, access to consultants and other third-party service providers who provide a wide array of business-related services and technology with whom FFA may contract directly.
 FFA may receive seminar expense reimbursements from product sponsors which may be based on the sales of products to their clients.